smenjas/essentials/README.md

 ./setup
 ```

-The script will run create-symlinks to link your dotfiles and ~/bin directory.
+The `setup` script will run `create-symlinks` to link your dotfiles and `~/bin`
-Doing so creates a symlink called "this" in the repository root, pointing to
+directory.
+Doing so creates a symlink called `this` in the repository root,
-the appropriate directory for your operating system.
-This way you can have
+pointing to the appropriate directory for your operating system.
+This way you
-different implementations on different systems.
+can have different implementations on different systems.

-If you don't already have a ~/.gitconfig, the setup script will copy the
+If you don't already have a `~/.gitconfig`, the setup script will copy the
-example (this/dotfiles/gitconfig) and open a text editor.
-Tell git your name
+example (`this/dotfiles/gitconfig`) and open a text editor.
+Tell `git` your
-and email address.
+name and email address.

-Voila!
-My idea of a basic development environment.

 ## License
 Released as open source software under the terms of the [ISC